jpnt/svci/README.md

 When run as normal user (non-root) the list command will only try to list user services.

 All other commands (enable/disable/start/stop) require explicit --user flag enabled.
-This is important to define to ensure the same and correct behavior accross all service managers.
+This is important to define to ensure the same and correct behavior across all service managers.
+Do as little as possible as explicitly as possible.

 The only reason why list command is different is because its way easier for daily use.
-The tradeoff is being less explicit, if building a client that uses svci and you need to consume the list of services do not forget this detail.
+The tradeoff is being less explicit.
+If building a client that uses svci and you need to consume the list of services do not forget this detail.

 #### API: